gera2ld/webfs-explorer/README.md

 # WebFS Explorer

-This is a web app to view / edit files on the Internet, including IPFS, tarballs.
+This is a web app to view / edit files on the Internet:

+- NPM packages
+- Tarballs